SUMMER INSTITUTE FAQ

 How do I access my online courses?

 St. Mark’s College uses an online learning platform through UBC called Canvas.
-After you have registered for the course, you will be contacted by the Enrolment Services Office with instructions for accessing your course materials.
+After you have registered for the course, you will be contacted by the Registrar's Office with instructions for accessing your course materials.
 If you have questions, please contact Chisom Onwuli at [email protected]

 Will I be able to talk to my instructor and classmates?